Memorable Manitobans: Thomas Bunn (1830-1875)

 Farmer, MLA (1871-1874).

-Born in the Red River Settlement on 16 May 1830, the first son of John Bunn and Catherine Thomas.
-He was a farmer throughout his life in the Red River Colony.
-He settled in St. Andrew’s and married first (1854) Isabella Clouston (?-1857) and later (1859) Rachel Harriott.
-Among his children were Thomas W. G. Bunn and John Robert Bunn.
+Born in the Red River Settlement on 16 May 1830, the first son of John Bunn and Catherine Thomas, he was a farmer throughout his life in the Red River Colony.
+He settled in St. Andrew’s and married in 1854 to Isabella Clouston (?-1857) and in 1859 to Rachel Harriott (1840-1909).
+Among his children were Thomas George William Bunn and John Robert Bunn.
 He began living at Mapleton in 1861.

 Bunn survived the transition to a province without missing a step.
 He was called to the Manitoba Bar in June 1871 and was clerk to the first General Quarterly Court, held in May 1871.
 He had already been returned as a Member of Provincial Parliament (MPP) from St. Clements in the first election of December 1870.
 He continued to represent it until he died.